gfx-labs/chain-config/.gitlab/issue_templates/new_chain.md

 - [ ] upload logo to assets repo

-- [ ] add chain to oku/chain-configs
+- [ ] add chain to oku/chain-configs (use zero address for default pool if none are deployed yet)

 - [ ] venn